make-all/tuya-local/DEVICES.md

 - Generic smartplug with energy monitoring (newer models) _confirmed working with Kogan single smartplug with USB and Rillpac smartplugs_
-- Generic smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs, another variant with child lock, backlight and inching switch confirmed with Aubess_
+- Generic smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs, another variant with child lock, backlight and inching switch confirmed with Aubess and Elivco_
 - Generic smartplug with some additional encoded schedule info.
   _confirmed working as a simple switch and timer with Kashimura KJ-173_
 - Generic double switch with timers (confirmed with Living dual switch and another v2 variant with Avatto dual switch)